Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDevice.md

 Get-AuvikDevice -PageFirst 1000 -AllResults
 ```

-Gets general information for all devices found by Auvik.
+Gets general information for all devices found by Auvik

 ## PARAMETERS